 Every year, we welcome nearly 1,000 freshmen from all over the world.
 It adds up to a world of new connections, relationships and endless possibilities with a mix of backgrounds, cultures and ethnicities.
 Become part of the pack.

 Our transfer program provides a seamless process for you to earn a bachelor’s degree.
-We work hand-in-hand with your institution to create a smooth transition.
-We are here to help you have a successful educational journey at ASUCQ.
+The Admissions department will work hand-in-hand with your institution to create a smooth transition.
+We are here to help you have a successful educational journey at Arkansas State University Querétaro.

 Create an account and fill out the required fields